Glenn's ethernet cards and drivers page

 3Com EtherLink NB/Apple EtherTalk NB/Sonic A Series/Asante Mac Con for IIsi SE30/Asante MCLC

 Apple drivers built into the system work with these cards, but I decided to write my own driver because the Apple one only used 16K of the 64K buffer on the cards I have.
 The driver is a system extension, to install it just remove any other drivers (the Apple Ethernet NB extension for example) and drop it in your System folder.
 System 6.0.4 or later and Network Software Installer 1.5 or later or Open Transport is required to use it.
-This driver has been tested under System 7.5.5 on a Mac IIcx, System 7.5.5 on a Mac IIsi, Systen 7.6.1 on a Mac IIfx, System 7.5.5 on a Mac LC, and System 7.6.1 and 8.1 on a Quadra 950.
+This driver has been tested under System 7.5.5 on a Mac IIcx, System 7.5.5 on a Mac IIsi, System 7.6.1 on a Mac IIfx, System 7.5.5 on a Mac LC, and System 7.6.1 and 8.1 on a Quadra 950.
 I have not tried it on any NuBus PowerMacs yet but it should work.
 This driver does not support the ERead control call, but I don't know of any software that uses this anyway.

 Click here to download driver version 1.0b5 (StuffIt archive - 4K)